MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ### SAP ERP connector enhancements

-The SAP ERP (V2) (preview) connector has been updated with the following improvements:
+The SAP ERP connector has been updated with a new a new function detail screen with dropdowns that ease connection parameter input.

-- RFC Call now uses environment variables for system connection credentials
-- New RFC Call message server support
-- New action screens allow connection parameter input
-- New Parse RFC Read Table action
-- Distinction now maintained between required and optional parameters
-- SAP BAPIs/functions with over 1000 parameters now properly render

 ### Prebuilt solution